geotools/geotools/docs/user/library/main/faq.rst

 Q: What is gt-main responsible for?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+The gt-main completes the GeoTools API with additional interfaces extending the concepts provided by gt-opengis.

-The gt-main module is responsible for the default implementations of the formal interfaces provided by gt-api and gt-opengis.
+The gt-main module is responsible for the default mplementation of the interfaces in  gt-main and gt-opengis.
 This includes the default implementations for the feature model, filter support, and style definition.

 The gt-main module makes this functionality available through the plug-in system allowing you to make use of CommonFactoryFinder rather than directly depend on the default implementations provided here.